This tool is to control a sequence of exposure on one or more objects.

 The current implementation support only sequential processing of the targets, a more sophisticated scheduler is planned for version 2.0,

 The top grid show the current list of targets.
+You can enlarge the right pane with the mouse to see all the column.

 You can Load an existing file with a list of target, create a New one, Edit the current list, Copy to a new list or Delete a list.